Altinity/altinityknowledgebase/content/en/altinity-kb-kubernetes/altinity-kb-possible-issues-with-running-clickhouse-in-k8s.md

 3. Unclear restart which produced broken files and/or state on disk is differs too much from state in zookeeper for replicated tables.
 Fix: Create `force_restore_data` flag.
 4. Wrong file permission for ClickHouse files in pod.
 Fix: Use chown to set right ownership for files and directories.
 5. Errors in ClickHouse table schema prevents ClickHouse from start.
 Fix: Rename problematic `table.sql` scripts to `table.sql.bak`
 6. Occasional failure of distributed queries because of wrong user/password.
-Due nature of k8s with dynamic ip allocations, it's possible that ClickHouse would cache wrong ip-&gt; hostname combination and disallow connections because of mismatched hostname.
+Due nature of k8s with dynamic ip allocations, it's possible that ClickHouse would cache wrong ip-> hostname combination and disallow connections because of mismatched hostname.
 Fix: run `SYSTEM DROP DNS CACHE;` `<disable_internal_dns_cache>1</disable_internal_dns_cache>` in config.xml.

 Caveats: